 UWW Rock County welcomes adult students.
 At UWW Rock County, we've helped lots of adults achieve their goals and dreams.
 Whether you seek a new or enhanced career, want to take a course for intellectual enrichment or something in-between, you can do it and we can help.

 The Solution Center provides comprehensive assistance to prospective and current students in the areas of admission, financial aid, advising, orientation, placement testing, disability services, tutoring services and student activities.Advisors are available to help students learn about, degree options, majors, academic requirements, and the process of transferring.
 Help is also available in assessing career goals, planning a return to school, adjusting to academic life, or other areas of concern relevant to beginning or returning to college.

 Student Handbook & Policies

 Students can purchase textbooks, school supplies, course materials and more at the UWW Rock County bookstore.
-Visit the store's website to learn more.
+Visit the UW-W Bookstore's website to learn more.

 Voting is both a right and a responsibility for an engaged citizen.
 UWW Rock County encourages everyone to exercise the right to vote.A photo ID will be required at the polls for upcoming elections.
 Most UWW Rock County students will still be able to use a Wisconsin driver's license or State of Wisconsin ID, which already meet voter ID requirements.
 Free Voter ID cards can be obtained by UWW Rock County students at the Solution Center.